davidtchiu/davidtchiu.github.io/teaching/cs161/lab8.cc/index.md

   - Use the `char charAt(int position)` method in the [String API](StringAPI.pdf)  to extract and store the final digit in the credit card number in your `checksum` field.
 But there's a small problem. `charAt()` returns a `char` and not an `int`, so you'll also need to a conversion by calling `Character.getNumericValue(char c)` on the final digit before storing it in `checksum`.

-  - Next, iterate through the input string and extract every digit (just as you did previously) into its corresponding position in `payload`.
+  - Next, iterate through the input string and extract every digit  into its corresponding position in `payload`.
 After all that is done, return `true`.

   - Test it out using some 16-digit strings, like `"3979250428219432"`.
 Inspect your `CCValidator` object to ensure that the payload and checksum are properly assigned.